-Exchange of information between governments normally can be effected through three different procedures: (1) exchange of information upon request; (2) spontaneous exchange of information; and (3) automatic exchange of information.
+Exchange of information between governments normally is effected through three different procedures: (1) exchange of information upon request; (2) spontaneous exchange of information; and (3) automatic exchange of information.

-(1) Exchange of information upon request
+(1) Exchange of Information upon Request

-Income tax treaties and tax information exchange agreements ('TIEA') normally require only exchange of information on request.
-That is one government ('Requesting Government') requests information from another government ('Requested Government').
+Income tax treaties and tax information exchange agreements ("TIEA") normally require only exchange of information on request.
+That is one government ("Requesting Government") requests information from another government ("Requested Government").
 This procedure is normally effective only if (a) the Requesting Government presents a sufficiently detailed request (for example, the name and location of the bank or other financial institution where the taxpayer has a bank account) and (b) the Requested Government can obtain the relevant information.

-If the Requesting Government does not present a sufficiently detailed request, and if the Requested Government itself does not have sufficient information, exchange of information upon request will not be productive.
+If the Requesting Government does not present a sufficiently detailed request, and if the Requested Government does not have sufficient information, exchange of information upon request will not be productive.

-(2) Spontaneous exchange of information
+(2) Spontaneous Exchange of Information

-Spontaneous exchange of information occurs when one government ('Transmitting Government') has information which it believes would be of interest to the other government ('Receiving Government') and the Transmitting Government spontaneously provides such information to the Receiving Government.
+Spontaneous exchange of information occurs when one government (Transmitting Government) has information which it believes would be of interest to the other government and spontaneously provides such information to the other government (Receiving Government).
 This is a very limited form of exchange of information.
-Further, governments which have de jure bank secrecy may be required under a bilateral agreement to provide information when requested by another government.
-But such de jure bank secrecy laws may prevent spontaneous exchange of information.
-Also, de facto bank secrecy may effectively limit spontaneous exchange of information.

-(3) Automatic exchange of information
+(3) Automatic Exchange of Information

 Automatic exchange of information could be the most productive type of exchange of information, but it is the most difficult type of exchange of information to implement.

-Automatic exchange of information would normally cover cross-border payments such as interest, dividends and royalties.
+Automatic exchange of information would normally cover cross-border payments such as interest, dividends, royalties.
 The payors of such cross-border income would provide the relevant information to their government (Transmitting Government).
-And that Transmitting Government would provide the relevant information to the government (Receiving Government) of the country where the recipient of such income is located (normally the place of organization for a company, and the place of residence and/or citizenship for an individual).
+And that government would provide the relevant information to the government ("Receiving Government") of the country where the recipient of such income is located (normally the place of organization for a company, and the place of residence and/or citizenship for an individual).